AaronErlandson/Erlandson-EDA-2022/Prodject-Markdown-Document.md

             Sheet, read it into RStudio and used R and RStudio to analyze our data and create our graphs.

--   To collect our country wide data, we went to each state’s Department of Natural Resources website, and used their public testing results.
+-   To collect our country wide data, we went to each state's Department of Natural Resources website, and used their public testing results.

     -   We gathered data for the total samples taken, total positive,